TBFY/knowledge-graph-API/documentation/documentation.md

     * Name of the organisation: Adding the parameter ?name=xxx
     * Jurisdiction of the organisation: Adding the parameter ?juristiction=xx

-    It is also possible to use both paraeters together by using ?name=xxx+juristiction=xx
+    It is also possible to use both paraeters together by using ?name=xxx&juristiction=xx

     Here you are an example of the organisations that contain "met" in the name [GET /organisation?name=met](https://tbfy.librairy.linkeddata.es/kg-api/organisation?name=met)

     Here you are another example of the organisations that belong to Germany [GET /organisation?jurisdiction=de](https://tbfy.librairy.linkeddata.es/kg-api/organisation?jurisdiction=de)

-    And, finally, the list of organisations that its name contains "met" and belong to Germany [GET /organisation?jurisdiction=de+name=met](https://tbfy.librairy.linkeddata.es/kg-api/organisation?jurisdiction=de+name=met)
+    And, finally, the list of organisations that its name contains "met" and belong to Germany [GET /organisation?jurisdiction=de&name=met](https://tbfy.librairy.linkeddata.es/kg-api/organisation?jurisdiction=de&name=met)

     [GET /organisation/{id}](http://tbfy.librairy.linkeddata.es/kg-api/organisation/ocds-0c46vo-0001-509cac8d-c115-4587-af06-8e94214ba148_Award_068aaf69-f37c-4121-a334-a9c8649225b4_Supplier_Peugeot%20Motor%20Company%20PLC) - Find an organisation by ID - [See query](https://raw.githubusercontent.com/TBFY/knowledge-graph-API/master/resources/organisation/getById.sparql)